Kephass/my-github-journey/README.md

 ## My Github Journey project

+First, update the .env file with your own github personal token.

-First, run the development server:
+Then run the development server:
 ```bash
 npm run dev
 # or